Babes on Broadway: Plot

 Tommy Williams (Mickey Rooney) is a talented performer with aspirations of making it on Broadway.
 He teams up with his friend Penny Morris (Judy Garland) to organize a charity show aimed at benefiting British children affected by World War II.
 Despite facing numerous obstacles, such as financial difficulties and misunderstandings, their determination and talent push them forward.
 They gather a diverse group of friends and fellow performers, each bringing their unique skills to the project, to help overcome the challenges they encounter.

 As preparations for the show progress, the group faces a series of comedic and dramatic incidents that test their resolve and ingenuity.
 From securing a venue and costumes to dealing with unexpected mishaps, Tommy and Penny's leadership and creativity keep the project on track.
 The group’s camaraderie strengthens as they work together, highlighting the power of community and collaboration.

-The climax of their efforts is the charity performance, a dazzling showcase of musical and theatrical talent that enthralls the audience.
-The show is a resounding success, raising the necessary funds for the cause and earning Tommy and Penny the recognition they have been striving for.
-Their journey underscores themes of friendship, perseverance, and the collective power of working towards a common goal, set against the vibrant backdrop of 1940s New York.
-The experience celebrates youthful ambition and the joys of bringing people together through the arts.
+The climax of their efforts is the charity performance, a showcase of musical and theatrical talent that enthralls the audience.
+The show is a resounding success, raising the necessary funds for the cause.